mia-platform/documentation/docs/fast_data/connectors/debezium_connect_cdc.md

 :::warning
 Please, notice that these APIs expose sensitive information, such as the database password.
 If you choose to expose Debezium Connect through an [API Gateway endpoint](/development_suite/api-console/api-design/endpoints.md), ensure it is protected with proper authorization mechanisms.

-Moreover, we recommend exposing only the striclty necessary endpoints.
+Moreover, we recommend exposing only the strictly necessary endpoints.
 :::